baezortega/mutree/README.md

  5. __Tree annotation__

     Treesub is used to annotate the mutations occurring in each branch of the tree, based on the reconstructed ancestral sequences.
 Mutations are assessed for their amino acid change.
+As part of this process, each branch receives a unique label.

  6. __Recurrent mutation identification__